 Instructure, meanwhile, is extracting value from our course content as part of its machine-learning pipe dream, but they are not even letting us perform our own searches of that data.

 Plus, Instructure is also missing out on one of the best possible data sources as a result: if they did let us search, they could learn a lot and share what they learn back with us.
-Assuming that Instructure is willing to let us make use of our own data, in this case our own search history.
-Which is a very big assumption.
-And one I am feeling completely pessimistic about at this time.
+But instead of letting students navigate-by-search, it is all just click-click-click following the pathways predefined by the instructor: click here, click here next, and so on.

 LMS: Undermining Digital Literacy